Fall in Lexington

 Beauty and adventure are in cahoots along the Rich Hole Wilderness Trail in the Rich Hole Wilderness.
 Expect creek crossings, rock outcroppings, and small waterfalls along the way.
 Wildlife spotting is also a highlight, with bears, bobcats and turkeys checking out the scene.
 The hiking isn’t as adventurous on the short Laurel Run Trail in Goshen Pass, but it’s a pleasant place to stretch your legs after the drive from Lexington.

 Cyclists tout the beauty of the region’s backroads, which unfurl beside mountains, rivers, and fall foliage.
-The 50-mile loop between Goshen Pass and Lexington is a regional favorite, and the route’s buttery spin through the Goshen Pass gorge on Highway 39 immerses cyclists in a kaleidoscopic display of color.
+The 50-mile loop between Goshen Pass and Lexington is a regional favorite, and the route’s buttery spin through the Goshen Pass gorge on Route 39 immerses cyclists in a kaleidoscopic display of color.

 Kayaking, Canoeing, and Inner Tubing